Dev-Donk/Generative-Gear/README.md

 The piece of gear is determined by a set amount of parts to make it Ex.
 Swords having 5 parts: Pommel, Handle, Guard, Blade Body, and Blade Tip Each part has a material attached to it, which will determine its base stats, and modifiers to those base stats.
 Some of the stats being durability, weight, length, and attack damage.
-More are planed as more gear types are added, but for right now those are the ones in place.
+More are planned as more gear types are added, but for right now those are the ones in place.